-Even though most Mexican atole recipes are made of corn masa to achieve their particular thick texture, atole de avena doesn’t use it as the oats are enough to thicken the mixture.
+Most Mexican atole recipes are made of corn masa to achieve their particular thick texture, but atole de avena doesn’t use it as the oats are enough to thicken the mixture.

-- AVENA (oats): Old-fashioned oats are used in this recipe.
+- OATS: Old-fashioned oats are used in this recipe.
 You can also replace them with oats flour.

 - MILK: Use whole milk for a creamy texture, or replace it with vegan beverages (coconut milk, soy milk, etc.) for a dairy-free version.

 - SUGAR: I used regular granulated sugar, but you can use your favorite sweetener like brown sugar, piloncillo, etc.

 - CINNAMON: Use a small stick of cinnamon, or replace it with 2 teaspoons of ground cinnamon.

 - VANILLA: Optional, I like the flavor and aroma, but you can simply leave it out.

 - WATER: You’ll need a bit of sugar to make the cinnamon infusion.

 Place the rolled oats in a blender or food processor with half of the milk.
 Blend at high speed for 1 minute.